 Vacant apartments or homes are a major fact of life in Holden Parramore.
 The current real estate vacancy rate here is 43.3%.
 This is higher than the rate of vacancies in 98.1% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (23.3%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Holden Parramore neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The Holden Parramore neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 The Holden Parramore neighborhood also has a greater percentage of children living in poverty (61.5%) than found in 97.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, holden Parramore has the amazing distinction of housing more same sex couples living together than 97.6% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.